-A soil that is suitable for all kinds of crops can be broadly described as one which has good amount of porosity to permit proper aeration, good water retention property to hold enough moisture for plant growth, has proper Ph which is in the region of 6.5 to 7.5 and which has all the nutrients necessary for plant growth like nitrogen, phosphorus, potassium, calcium, magnesium, sulfur and micro nutrients like copper, zinc, iron, manganese, silicone, molybdenum, cobalt, nickel, etc. in sufficient quantities.
+A soil that is suitable for all kinds of crops can be broadly described as one which has a good amount of porosity to permit proper aeration, good water retention property to hold enough moisture for plant growth, has proper Ph which is in the region of 6.5 to 7.5 and which has all the nutrients necessary for plant growth like nitrogen, phosphorus, potassium, calcium, magnesium, sulfur and micronutrients like copper, zinc, iron, manganese, silicon, molybdenum, cobalt, nickel, etc. in sufficient quantities.

-Expanded Clay Aggregate (ECA) dramatically changes the structure of any soil it’s added too.
-The 100% intert Expanded Clay Aggregate (ECA) clay product is blended with other growing mediums, such as soil, compost and peat, to improve drainage, retention of water, provide insulation for roots during cold and hot weathers and to increase oxygen levels within the soil.
+Expanded Clay Aggregate (ECA®) dramatically changes the structure of any soil it’s added to.
+The 100% intert Expanded Clay Aggregate (ECA®) clay product is blended with other growing mediums, such as soil, compost, and peat, to improve drainage, retention of water, provide insulation for roots during cold and hot weathers and to increase oxygen levels within the soil.
 The product is also eco-friendly and helps filter harmful constituents from the soil.

 Generally, agriculture is done by two methods: